 Post harvest is “quiet time” – jobs that get left undone in the rush and excitement of vintage become worthy of our attention.
 Richard’s vineyard team are replacing posts, uprooting damaged vines and marking out trials for the coming year.
 Grass is being sown, trees are being planted.

 Tim and I will soon travel to Europe for our agents’ Annual Portfolio tasting and to catch up with Rosie and The New Zealand Cellar.
 They are hoping to have their new retail shop open by the end of the month.
 It will be the only shop in London dedicated to New Zealand wine and we (and the rest of the kiwi industry) wish them all the best. (www.thenewzealandcellar.co.uk).

-At the cellar door we are open every day but in May and June we change to weekdays only.
-For July and August we are closed so we can paint the windows etc.
+At the cellar door we are open Monday – Friday from 11 am until 5.00 pm.
+Note we are closed all of Queen’s Birthday Weekend.
+For July and August we are closed totally so we can paint the window frames etc.

 For all sales or marketing enquiries contact email@example.com